botaul/botmaster/README.md

 - Sync simple database (text) on github repository (optional)
 - Set muted_words & update database from DM
 - Upload more than one media
-- Keywords and Muted words are not case-sensitive
+- Trigger words, Muted words, and Set word are not case-sensitive
+- Trigger words are list

 ## Requirements
 - Good at basic python programming